-Jedediah Wakefield focuses his practice on intellectual property litigation, with an emphasis on trademark, copyright, trade secret and right of publicity matters, as well as licensing, technology transfers, and other complex commercial disputes.
-Mr. Wakefield also represents technology companies in advertising, privacy, unfair competition and other consumer related issues, and he has successfully defended his clients in state and federal class action lawsuits.
+Jedediah Wakefield chairs the firm's Litigation practice.
+He focuses his practice on intellectual property litigation, with an emphasis on trademark, copyright, trade secret and right of publicity matters, as well as licensing, technology transfers, and other complex commercial disputes.
+Jed also represents technology companies in advertising, privacy, unfair competition and other consumer related issues, and he has successfully defended his clients in state and federal class action lawsuits.

 Jed has litigated cases across the country.
-He has trial experience in state and federal court, and experience in mediation and arbitration.
-He has been named as one of the top 100 attorneys in Northern California by Super Lawyers and being among the top trademark lawyers in California by World Trademark Review 1000.
-He was also named an IP Star in the inaugural edition by Managing Intellectual Property.
+He has served as trial counsel in state and federal courts, and has extensive experience in mediation and arbitration.
+Jed has been named an IP Star by Managing Intellectual Property and as one of the top 100 attorneys in Northern California by Super Lawyers.
+World Trademark Review has also recognized Jed as among the top lawyers for trademark disputes both nationally and in California by World Trademark Review 1000, and recently named Jed to its Global Leaders list.

 - Defended Groupon in trademark infringement lawsuit brought by Groupion, LLC.
 Defeated preliminary injunction motion and ultimately won summary judgment of non-infringement on all of plaintiff’s claims.